Save Extra Cost & Increase Your ROI Buy Now

 4. V-model

 The V-shaped model is a highly structured model which follows two parallel development phases.
-One is called the verification phase, and another is called the validation phase, and both jointly end up in the coding phase.
+One is called the verification phase, and another is called the validation phase, and both jointly end up in the coding phrase.

 Brief Explanation of How V-Model Works: